joshsmith/kaleidoscope/README.md

 rails generate kaleidoscope photo
 ```

-This will generate the model PhotoColor.
+This will generate the model `PhotoColor`.

 Alternatively, in your models: